WeAreTheField/wearethefield/inprogress/music/index.md

 Looking for:
 - Number of grant opportunities specifically for non-affiliated scholars
-- Number of non-affiliated scholars who win the major music association-funded grants
+- Number of non-affiliated scholars who are awarded the major music association-funded grants
-- Number of non-affiliated scholars who win state-wide humanities funded grants
+- Number of non-affiliated scholars who are awarded state-wide humanities funded grants
-- Number of non-affiliated scholars who win federal humanities and arts funded grants
+- Number of non-affiliated scholars who are awarded federal humanities and arts funded grants

 <script type="module">